OKESTRO-AICloudRecovery/Semantic_Drift_Detection/README.md

 ## TODO
-- [ ] Replace hard-coded, product-specific inspection codes inside the histogram functions with a more general and configurable implementation.
+- [ ] Replace hard-coded, product-specific inspection codes inside the histogram functions with a more general implementation.
 - [ ] Implement the **match-of-thought** procedure for semantic consistency evaluation.
 - [ ] Unify backbone selection across product classes in patch matching.